saraseeberg/flashy/README.md

 ## Authors

-This project is authored by Group 50 in the subject TDT4140 at NTNU.
+This project is authored by Group 50.

 The group members are: Noel Fissahazion, Nora Borgenvik, Jayan Thayananthan, Kaveen Garthigayan, Sara Seeberg-Rommetveit, Amalie Johansen Vik and Christian Johan Andersen.